 DANGER Danger!
-"DANGER" indicates a hazardous situation that, if not avoided, will cause death or serious injury.
+DANGER indicates a hazardous situation that, if not avoided, will cause death or serious injury.
 WARNING Warning!
-"WARNING" indicates a hazardous situation that, if not avoided, can cause death or serious injury.
+WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
 CAUTION Caution!
-"CAUTION" indicates a hazardous situation that, if not avoided, can cause minor or moderate injury.
-NOTE Note!
-"NOTE" indicates a hazardous situation that, if not avoided, can cause property damage.
-0 This symbol indicates that an additional check, visual or otherwise, is required. -ÿ;- This symbol practical experience for the user, e.g. how to more easily or quickly perform a task.
-This symbol indicates particularly important information, e.g. that a pre-requisite must be fulfilled.
-This symbol indicates that additional information from other documents is required.
-These documents could be User Guides or operating instructions for other products.
-Step 1 Step 2 Instructions Instructions are always identified with the word "Step", e.g. Insert the locking bolt into the hole from the outside.
-Secure the pin with the spring cotter pin.
+CAUTION indicates a hazardous situation that, if not avoided, can cause minor or moderate injury.

+NOTE indicates a hazard that can cause property damage.
+NOTE indicates a hazard that can cause property damage.
+This symbol indicates that an additional inspection is required.
+This symbol indicates practical experience that will help the user, e.g. how to task more easily or more quickly. ) perform a This symbol indicates particularly important information, e.g. that a requirem be met. ent shall This symbol indicates that additional information from other documents is re These documents could be User Guides or operating instructions for other p - 2.3.2 Instructions In this document, instructions are always identified with the word "Step", e.g Step 1 Insert the locking bolt into the hole from the outside.
+2.3.3 Brand names Hünnebeck and Brand are brand names of BrandSafway.
+The following brar are the property of Hünnebeck.
+The symbol indicating a registered tradema omitted throughout the document.
+Hünnebeck ® • ST 60 ® • ID 15® MODEX® • DU-AL® 2.4 Other relevant documents This User Guide should be read in conjunction with the following documents 5: User Guides MODEX Modular Scaffold